Contribution to the Health Services Fund

 To determine your contribution to the health services fund, you can use:

-- the WinRAS – Calculation of Source Deductions and Employer Contributions application, available on our website
+- the WinRAS – Calculation of Source Deductions and Employer Contributions application;

-- the Formulas to Calculate Source Deductions and Contributions (TP-1015.F-V)
+- the formulas in the guide entitled Formulas to Calculate Source Deductions and Contributions (TP-1015.F-V).

 See Calculating the Contribution to the Health Services Fund for information on how to calculate your contribution to the health services fund.